Menu

 Demonstrations and protests

-It's illegal for foreigners to take part in political activity in Mexico.
+It's illegal for foreigners to take part in political demonstrations in Mexico.

 Protesters may blockade roads.

 Public protests in Mexico City are common.
-Expect protests and potential roadblocks in the states of Oaxaca, Chiapas, Guerrero and Michoacán.
+Expect protests and potential roadblocks in the states of Oaxaca, Chiapas, Guerrero, Michoacán and main entrances to Mexico City.

 More information: